-Chemotherapy is the use of powerful drugs to kill tumor cells.
+Chemotherapy is the use of drugs to kill tumor cells.
 These drugs work in several ways, each unique to the type of treatment recommended, by either a) destroying the tumor's DNA directly, b) restricting the tumor cell's ability to divide, grow and invade healthy tissue, or c) by blocking the blood supply to the tumor itself and inhibiting the growth of new blood vessels that would otherwise, feed the tumor.

-Traditionally given in the form of pills that are taken by mouth, or delivered through an intravenous or sometimes called an IV, new forms of delivery to the tumor site specifically are showing great promise, reducing the harmful side effects to healthy, disease fighting white blood cells.
-Two areas of advanced treatments include injecting the drug into the tumor (Intratumoral injection), pumping the drug into the tumor under pressure for a better distribution (convection enhanced delivery) or by surgically placing a drug-wafer into the tumor cavity that dissolves over time.
+Traditionally given in the form of pills that are taken by mouth, or delivered through an intravenous tube or sometimes called an IV, new forms of delivery to the tumor site specifically are showing great promise, bypassing the blood brain barrier (getting higher concentration of drug to where it is needed) and reducing the harmful side effects to the body.
+The three most interesting approaches include "Super Selective Intra Arterial Infusion" (see http://virtualtrials.com/video2012.cfm for details) as well as convection enhanced delivery or by surgically placing a drug-wafer into the tumor cavity that dissolves over time.
+This wafer approach is FDA approved - Gliadel Wafer - the other 2 are still experimental.

 Chemotherapy can be done prior to, during and/or after radiation therapy.
-For high grade gliomas, the standard of care now is to have surgery first, then radiation and chemotherapy with Temodar at the same time, followed by at least 6 months of Temodar.
+For high grade gliomas, the standard of care now is to have surgery first, then radiation and chemotherapy with Temodar at the same time, followed by 6 months of Temodar.
+However, most doctors extend the length of time on Temodar to 12, 18, 24 or more months.
+It is not yet known how long is best.

-Common side effects to chemotherapy include, nausea, weakness and fatigue, dehydration, and low white blood cell counts, which increases the risk of infection.
+Common side effects to chemotherapy include nausea, weakness and fatigue, dehydration, and low white blood cell counts, which increases the risk of infection.
 Because a simple cavity or early gum infection (gingivitis) can quickly escalate into an acute infection for the patient undergoing chemotherapy, patients are advised to obtain a thorough dental examination prior to beginning chemo and follow up frequently with your dental care team.

-FDA Approved Chemotherapy Drugs - Note: most of these are not approved for brain tumors, but are used "off-label".
+FDA Approved Chemotherapy Drugs - Note: some of these are not approved for brain tumors, but are used "off-label".